gcpreston/resume-iterator/README.md

 - `main.ts` builds the Resume Iterator agent specifically by adding a system message, and defining the input/output interface to be stdin/stdout.

 The notable feature of this design is the decoupling of the communication medium from the `Agent` class.
 Specifically, `Agent.call` returns an `AsyncGenerator<string>` rather than printing to the console.
 This means that this module could be dropped into a different environment and used seamlessly in a different way, for example in a web application, where the output is added to the UI rather than stdout.

+## Notes on testing

+Tests have not been included for now.
+The following things would be useful to be tested:
+- the different converters
+- `Agent`'s public methods
+- the `printGeneratorOutput` helper

+While for a real project, tests would be needed for regression assurance, here, the effort does not necessarily outweigh the chance of error.
+For example, testing `Agent`'s API would mean creating and injecting accurate mocks, which has a high risk of both false positives and false negatives, and is complex.
+For this single-flow project, I figure it is a better use of time to simply ensure that running the program actually works as intended.